 Italian families plan to pay a visit to a museum during Easter holidays because the main ones are usually open for Pasquetta.
 You will hear the word “museo” specially if the weather is not good and the outdoors activities must be cancelled.
 In order to know the hours and which ones are open the best resource is the Ministry of Cultural Heritage and Activities web site, every year they provide a list of the museums open during Easter holidays.

 The risk of visiting a museum on this day is that you will probably spend a lot of time in line because besides Italians there will be tourists as well.
-A great tip is to plan your museums itinerary and book your tickets in advance (check out our convenient Skip the Line Tickets!).
+A great tip is to plan your museums itinerary and book your tickets in advance.
 In addition, keep in mind that during this time of the year Rome is the most crowded city due to the fact that it has several Catholic pilgrims visiting the Vatican and attending the Papal audiences.
 That’s not to discourage you from visiting – it is truly a great time to visit the Vatican because of the meaning of this holy festival.

 #5.
 Feste popolari and Processioni Religiose